NSU Motorenwerke: NSU motorcycles and scooters

 The first "Neckarsulmer Motorrad" motorcycle was produced in 1901, using a Swiss 1+3/4 hp Zedel single-cylinder AIV (automatic inlet valve) motor with battery/coil ignition, clamped at the underside of a heavy-duty bicycle frame (of NSU manufacture), with the crankcase slightly below and in front of the pedal crank.
 Specialized racing motorcycles were campaigned from 1905 in events in Europe, the UK, and USA.
 In 1907, British manager Martin Geiger rode an NSU in the inaugural Isle of Man TT, placing fifth.
 NSU had several successes in the Isle of Man TT races in the 1950s.
 In 1908, an NSU v-twin took part in the Ormonde-Daytona beach speed record races for cars and motorcycles, ridden by Eugene Gaestral, who returned with an improved machine the following year.

-During the 1930s, and in the mid-1950s, NSU was the largest motorcycle producer of the world, in its peak year (1955) producing 350,000 machines.
+In the 1930s, and in the mid-1950s, NSU was the largest motorcycle producer of the world, in its peak year (1955) producing 350,000 machines.
 NSU holds four world records for speed: 1951, 1953, 1954 and 1955.
 In 1956, NSU brought a team of six motorcycles of different engine capacities to Bonneville, Utah, to set World Land Speed Records.
 They had success in all categories, and most notably raised the absolute motorcycle speed record to 211 mph, with Wilhelm Herz piloting the Delphin III, a fully streamlined motorcycle with a 500cc supercharged DOHC twin-cylinder Rennsport engine.
 This machine still exists, in the Audi Museum in Stuttgart, Germany.

 The NSU Quickly was the most popular moped of its time.
 It was produced between 1953 and 1966 in over 1,000,000 examples and still can be found today all over the world as more than 60% were exported.